 In September 2018, the Company signed a binding letter of intent to enter into a lease for manufacturing space in Enfield, United Kingdom.
 The letter of intent required the Company to enter into a 15-year lease provided that the landlord completed the required leasehold improvements described in the agreement.
 The Company executed lease agreements for three manufacturing space units, each for 15-year lease terms.
 The leases commenced in February 2019 with option to terminate the lease in February 2029.
-In addition to base rent, the Company is obligated to pay its proportionate share of building operating expenses and real estate taxes in excess of base year amounts.
-These costs are considered to be variable lease payments and are not included in the determination of the lease's right-of-use asset or lease liability.
-In December 2019, the Company discontinued the fit-out of the manufacturing facility, expensed \$4.1 million of leasehold improvements from assets under construction in 2019, and reduced the right-of-use asset and lease liability based on the contractual option termination date.
-The Company is actively seeking to sub-lease or assign the lease arrangement to a third party.
-The Company completed an asset impairment analysis of the right of use lease asset and concluded the undiscounted cash flows exceeded the carrying value as of September 30, 2020, such that no impairment needed to be recorded.
+In March 2021, the Company surrendered one of the units.
+Upon the surrender, the Company recognized a \$0.1 million gain in other income after a after recognizing a termination fee of \$0.2 million.
+The Company has no further obligations for the surrendered unit and the right of use asset and lease liability which were recorded for this unit have been written off in the period.
+The Company is actively seeking to sub-lease or assign the remaining lease arrangements to a third party.
+The Company completed an asset impairment analysis of the right of use asset concluding the undiscounted cash flows exceeded the carrying value as of March 31, 2021.

 In October 2018, the Company executed an agreement to sublease office space in Rockville, Maryland for a term through October 2021.
 The Company then terminated the sublease in February 2020 and immediately entered into a five-year lease for the same space with the landlord.
-As a result of the sublease termination, the Company recognized a \$0.2 million gain in other income (expense) in the first quarter of 2020.
+As a result of the sublease termination, the Company recognized a \$0.2 million gain in other income (expense) in the three months ending March 31, 2020.
 The lease related to this facility is classified as an operating lease.
 The Company is obligated to pay its proportionate share of building operating expenses and real estate taxes in excess of base year amounts.
 These costs are considered to be variable lease payments and are not included in the determination of the lease's right-of-use asset or lease liability.